 - How to put values at the heart of your organisation

 - How a company is Star Trekking its brand values

 - Why organisations need to live their values

 - How to communicate your personal brand.

 Come and learn about Internal Comms with Rachel

 Would you like to learn about Internal Comms?
 You’re welcome to join my All Things IC Masterclasses in London.
 I host sessions for professional communicators every month and offer a range of topics including Internal Communication, Strategic Internal Communication and Change Communication.

 I also teach courses for Comms Consultants including Exploration for aspiring Consultants and Momentum for existing Consultants.
 Your investment is £599 +VAT and I keep the group size small to allow you the space and time to get tailored advice and guidance from your peers and I.

-If you head over to my Masterclasses pages you’ll discover dates until the end of the year.
+If you head over to my Masterclasses pages you’ll discover upcoming dates.
 Thank you to everyone who has chosen to train with me, I love teaching these sessions.